BMW 2 Series Coupe review - Engines, performance and drive

 The standard run-flat tyres have a slightly firm edge, but with BMW's optional Adaptive M Sport suspension, the ride is impressively composed.
 It’s engaging on a twisty road and comfortable on long trips, so it’s very hard to find fault with the driving experience.
 Delving into BMW’s M Performance accessories range allows you to ramp up your 2 Series’ dynamic ability, with options like more powerful brakes and a limited-slip differential.

-Clearly, the M240i (previously badged M235i) is a slightly different proposition to the more pedestrian four-cylinder 2 Series models.
+Clearly, the M240i (previously badged M235i) is a slightly different proposition to the more pedestrian three- and four-cylinder 2 Series models.
 It’s stiffer and more aggressive, but in a way that’s still surprisingly accessible.
-It produces 335bhp from its 3.0-litre straight six and will accelerate from 0-62mph in less than five seconds.
+It produces 335bhp from its 3.0-litre straight six and will accelerate from 0-62mph in 4.6 seconds.
 It never feels like it'll bite you in the corners if you’re a bit too aggressive with your inputs, offering huge amounts of fun.
-The M2 is a lot more aggressive, however.
+The M2 is even more extreme in its set-up and remains one of the best driver’s cars of recent years.

 On the road, all engines have plenty of usable performance.
-And aside from diesels being slightly gruff at idle, refinement is excellent, with very little engine noise on the move.
-The diesels are quiet and refined, but for aural thrills, the six-cylinder M240i is the king of the mainstream 2 Series range, with a revvy, sonorous engine note that could fool you into thinking the car isn’t turbocharged.
+Refinement is excellent, with very little engine noise on the move, while the six-cylinder M240i is the king of the mainstream 2 Series range.
+It has a revvy, sonorous engine note that could fool you into thinking the car isn’t turbocharged.
 The M2 is a step beyond even that.

-- 2Engines, performance and drive - currently readingA well-honed rear drive chassis and powerful engines make the 2 Series fun to drive
+- 2Engines, performance and drive - currently readingA well-honed rear drive chassis and powerful engines make the BMW 2 Series Coupe fun to drive

-- 4Interior, design and technologyMuch improved looks compared to the old 1 Series Coupe, and an interior to match
+- 4Interior, design and technologyThe BMW 2 Series Coupe boasts improved looks compared to the old 1 Series Coupe, and an interior to match

-- 5Practicality, comfort and boot spaceThe 2 Series makes a truly practical coupe, with four usable seats and a decent boot
+- 5Practicality, comfort and boot spaceThe BMW 2 Series Coupe makes a truly practical coupe, with four usable seats and a decent boot

-- 6Reliability and SafetyLots of safety kit as standard or on the options list, and BMW reliability is on the up too
+- 6Reliability and SafetyThere’s lots of safety kit as standard or on the options list of the BMW 2 Series Coupe